axelcola/My-AHK-keyboard/README.md

 # My-AHK-keyboard
-My custom distribution for my keyboard
+## My custom distribution for my keyboard

 I worked many months creating this keyboard specific for me and my needs

-The goal was to put all the useful keys such us Arrows, Home, End, Enter, Delete, with their combinations with Alt, Ctrl and Windows keys, into the QWERTY section.
+**Goal**: put all the useful keys such us Arrows, Home, End, Enter, Delete, with their combinations with Alt, Ctrl and Windows keys, into the QWERTY section.

-Spend many hours inside on foros searching answers for every problem and trying undertand the lenguage because I diddn't know it.
-After finding the definitive answers to resolve this challenge in the AHK forums, I compile all the code section that i find in this script.
+**Challenge**: I spent many hours inside searching answers for every problem and trying understand the language.
+After finding the definitive answers to resolve this challenge in the AHK forums, I compiled the code in this script.

-Here are the links to the forums that inspire me.
+**Other info**: here are the links that inspired me:

 https://www.autohotkey.com/boards/viewtopic.php?t=75269#top